-Also, many sump pumps run on batteries, and these have their own lifespans.
 Be sure to refer to your manufacturer's instructions to know when these batteries should be tested, replaced, and/or recharged.

-A home warranty from HWA provides security against the unexpected expenses of inevitable home repairs.
-Whether you're buying, selling, or already in your home, we have a plan to fit!View Plans
+A home warranty from HWA protects your budget and your peace of mind against the unexpected expenses of inevitable home repairs.
+Whether you're buying, selling, or already in your home, we have a plan to fit your needs!View Plans